 As we look ahead to the rest of 2024 and beyond, our team of over 1,100 entrepreneurial research scientists will drive our innovative pipeline to new heights.
-This next generation of impactful medicines will complement and extend our hematology leadership with BRUKINSA®, our blockbuster BTK inhibitor (BTKi), our very promising BCL2 inhibitor, sonrotoclax, and BGB-16673, a potential first-in-class BTK chimeric degradation activating compound (CDAC).
-We are well positioned to expand in solid tumors as TEVIMBRA®, our anti-PD-1 checkpoint inhibitor, continues to broaden its global reach with approvals in the U.S. and Europe and ongoing regulatory reviews in additional indications and countries around the world.
+This next generation of impactful medicines will complement and expand our hematology leadership with BRUKINSA®, our blockbuster BTK inhibitor (BTKi), our very promising BCL2 inhibitor, sonrotoclax, and BGB-16673, a potential first-in-class BTK chimeric degradation activating compound (CDAC).
+We are well positioned to expand in solid tumors as TEVIMBRA®, our anti-PD-1 checkpoint inhibitor, continues to expand its global reach with a first approval in Europe in 2023, a first approval in the U.S. in early 2024 and ongoing regulatory reviews in additional indications and countries around the world.

-The successful execution of our commercial programs allows us to increase our global footprint and bring these innovative therapies to more patients around the world.
+The successful execution of our commercial programs allows us to expand our global footprint and bring these innovative therapies to more patients around the world.